F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/labinfo.rst

 - AWS cloud formation templates are used to deploy resources into AWS (network, app, BIGIP)
  - for more information on CFT , https://aws.amazon.com/cloudformation/
  - F5 supported CFT's , https://github.com/F5Networks/f5-aws-cloudformation
-- Ansible modules are used to contorl BIGIP configuration (Profiles, waf policy upload, iApp)
+- Ansible modules are used to control BIGIP configuration (Profiles, waf policy upload, iApp)
  - more info on F5 supported ansible modules http://clouddocs.f5.com/products/orchestration/ansible/devel/
 - F5 REST API calls are used when no ansible module is available (for example, update a DOSL7 profile)
  - more info on F5 iControl REST, https://devcentral.f5.com/Wiki/Default.aspx?Page=HomePage&NS=iControlREST